 Since AP courses are college-level courses offered in high school, they are appropriate for students ready to tackle college-level work and who meet certain criteria.
-At Garrison Forest School, specific academic eligibility requirements have been established for each AP course offered by the School in order to ensure that students in AP courses have the academic preparation necessary for success.
+At Garrison Forest School, specific academic eligibility standards have been established for each AP course offered by the School in order to ensure that students in AP courses have the academic preparation necessary to participate with success.
 In addition, other considerations are weighed by the School in determining placement in AP courses.